jhu-ep-coursera/fullstack-course4/FAQ.md

 ####**Q: How to ask and get your question answered: A MUST READ!**
 A: There is a simple theme to this answer: Help others help you!

-Before I dive into how to answer your question, let me put things into perspective.
+Before I dive into how you should ask your question, let me put things into perspective.
 You are asking others to spend their time helping you figure out your issue for *free*.
 You should do all you can to help them minimize the time they spend helping you upfront.
 It's the *least* you can do.

 Asking generic questions like "My code doesn't work.
 Please help!" is basically useless as you are inviting people to spend their time asking you basics like: "Ok, *what* doesn't work?
 Where is your code?"